ramsey-king/ramsey-king.github.io/project.md

 - [Predicting the Best Night to Increase Baseball Attendance](https://github.com/ramsey-king/DSC-630-Predictive-Analytics/blob/master/Week-3/KingRamseyWeek3.ipynb):  Using linear regression, a model was created to determine a (ficticious) marketing promotion strategy for increasing baseball game attendance.

 _packages:  sportsipy, pandas, matplotlib, sklearn_

+## Data Visualization
+- [Where the GOAT's Roam](https://github.com/ramsey-king/DSC-680-Applied-Data-Science/blob/main/Project-2/):  A visualization analysis of where two of the NBA's best scorers score in the twilight of their careers.

+_packages:  sklearn, nba_api, pandas, matplotlib_

 ## Upcoming
 - [TBD - SPORTS]()